colinpaicemq/mappcf/README.md

 - genmake to make checkMap.c
 - doPCFValues.h provides C functions to map the numberic values to their strings.

-The function getPCFValue() does the work.
+The function getPCFValue() in doPCFValues.h does the work.

+## Using it from your C program

 ```
 getPCFValue(MQLONG what,
             MQLONG value,
             char **pWhat,
             char **pValue,
-            char **pPValue)
+            char **pPValue);
+...
+free(pWhat);
+free(pValue);
+free(pPValue);

 ```

 - What - is the PCF value, such as MQIACF_SUB_TYPE
 - value - is the value from the PCF request
 - pWhat - is a pointer to a character representation of the "what" value.
 For example "SUB_TYP" (the value "MQIACF_SUB_TYPE" with the prefix removed)
 - pValue - is a pointer to the string representing the value.
 For example MQSYSP_ALLOC_BLK
-- pPValue - is a pointer to the pValue with the prefix removed.
+- pPValue - is a pointer to the pValue with the prefix removed (P for Pretty).
 For example ALLOC_BLK.

+MQ functions are used to format these strings is used, so the final string is *Alloc Blk*.

+In the MQMAP list as two specials.
+-  MQMAP(10000,MQCFT_STR), // PCF special  10,000 used for looking up PCF Extended responses.
+This returns strings such as MQCFT_RESPONSE, and MQCFT_STRING
+-  MQMAP(10001,MQCMD_STR), // PCF Special 10,001 for looking up PCF command.
+This returns strings such as MQCMD_INQUIRE_Q_MGR, and MQCMD_CLEAR_Q

 You need to free the returned strings after use.